artixels/mwkm_test/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: School of Creative Media,<br />City University of Hong Kong
+- name: School of Creative Media,\City University of Hong Kong
   url: ""

 # Short bio (displayed in user profile at end of posts)